-The USC Center for Excellence in Teaching (CET) announces the New Faculty Institute, a faculty development program open to all faculty.
-The program is designed for junior faculty interested in aligning their work with the university’s new strategic plan, where teaching excellence is developed in all faculty.
+The USC Center for Excellence in Teaching (CET) announces the New Faculty Institute, a faculty development program open to all faculty, though the program is designed for junior faculty interested in establishing a strong foundation in teaching excellence.

-The New Faculty Institute will provide a forum for new faculty to connect with a cohort of colleagues to foster collaboration and community building within and across disciplines.
+The New Faculty Institute will provide new faculty an opportunity to connect with colleagues to foster collaboration and community building within and across disciplines.